Published on 27 April, 2021 | 3,190 views | 21 minutes read

 9. How do we secure your personal information?

-(a) We have put in place appropriate security measures to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
+(a) We have put in place appropriate security measures to prevent your personal information from being accidentally lost, used or accessed in an unauthorized way, altered or disclosed.

 (b) In addition we limit access to your personal information to employees, agents, contractors and other third parties who have a business need for access.
 They will only process your personal information on our instructions and they are subject to a duty of confidentiality.